schoi513/to-do-app-hw/README.md

 - A link to your **deployed to-do app**
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON SUNDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON THURSDAY NIGHT 🚨